Frame Decompositions of Bounded Linear Operators in Hilbert Spaces with Applications in Tomography: Applications in Tomography

 where $\phi = (\phi_l)_{l=1,\dots,L}$ denotes the turbulence layers and $\vphi = (\vphi_g)_{g=1,\dots,G}$ are the incoming wavefronts.
 Here, $L$ denotes the number of atmospheric layers, located at the heights $h_l$, $G$ denotes the total number of guide stars with corresponding view directions $\ag =(\agx,\agy)\in \R^2$, and $\clg$ are constants depending on the layer and the guide star.
 Furthermore, the domain $\OA \subset \R^2$ denotes the telescope aperture, and

 For more details on this setting we refer to \cite{Neubauer_Ramlau_2017,Hubmer_Ramlau_2020} and the references therein.

 It follows from \cite[Theorem~3.1]{Neubauer_Ramlau_2017} that the operator $A$ is not compact with respect to the canonic inner products and hence, a singular system does not necessarily need to exist.
+Moreover, to our knowledge neither a Wavelet-Vaguelette nor a similar decomposition of this operator is known.
 However, it was recently shown in \cite{Hubmer_Ramlau_2020} that a frame decomposition of $A$ is possible.
 The corresponding frames are built from the functions

 where $I_{\clg \OA + \aghl}(x,y)$ denotes the indicator function of the domain $\clg \OA + \aghl$.
 It was shown that if $T \geq 0$ is chosen large enough, then the set $\{w_{jk}\}_{jk\in\Z}$ forms a tight frame with frame bound $1$ over $\LtOA$ and the sets $\{w_{jk,lg}\}_{jk\in\Z,g=1,\dots,G}$ form frames with frame bounds $C_1 = 1$ and $C_2 = G$ over $\LtOl$.
 Furthermore, one obtains